 While we do not have a formal policy outlining the diversity standards to be considered when evaluating director candidates, the Nominating and Governance Committee believes that a diversity of backgrounds, education, experience and social perspectives, as well as independence, and the ability to represent the best interests of all stockholders, contribute to an optimal balance of Board members.
 Although we believe that the current membership of our Board represents a diversity of thought and perspective, the Board has recognized that the Company can and should do more to broaden diversity of its membership in a more traditional sense (including gender, racial, and ethnic diversity).
-In furtherance of that commitment, two of our seven current directors are female - Mary E. Sullivan, who was first appointed to our Board in January 2019 and Margaret M. Foran, who was appointed our Board in October 2019.
+In furtherance of that commitment, two of our seven directors are female - Mary E. Sullivan, who was first appointed to our Board in January 2019 and Margaret M. Foran, who was appointed our Board in October 2019.
+In addition, Richard L. Daerr, Jr. is a disabled veteran of the U.S. armed forces, having served in combat during the Vietnam War.
 While such significant steps are evidence of progress, our Board remains committed to considering diversity issues in evaluating the membership of the Board going forward.